Medications and blood glucose levels

 When you check your levels, you’re seeing the amount of glucose in your blood at that exact point in time.
 Your levels will fluctuate all the time and there are many things that can cause your levels to go up and down.

-The most common times to check blood glucose levels are when you wake up in the morning (fasting) and one or two hours after each main meal.
+The most common times to check blood glucose levels are when you wake up in the morning (fasting) and one or two hours after you start eating each main meal.
 Regular blood glucose monitoring gives you a guide as to whether the changes you have made to your lifestyle are working or whether you need more treatment like tablets and insulin.
 The readings can help you decide whether you might need to make changes to your carbohydrate portion sizes, exercise more regularly, or practice stress management techniques.
 Read our tips on healthy eating and exercise for gestational diabetes.